vuesence/vue-faq/docs/en/vue-webapp/options/google-analytics.md

 </script>
 ```

-You need to replace the `id` value with yours.
+You should replace the `id` value with your own.